qooxdoo/qooxdoo/docs/development/cli/commands.md

                                             application with continuous
                                             compilation, using compile.json
-  upgrade [options]                         upgrades a Qooxdoo application
+  upgrade [options]                         upgrades a Qooxdoo application migrate [options]                         migrates a qx app to the current
+                                            Qooxdoo version
 ```

 To see the subcommands parameters and options, just type in